pseudocc/posix-uefi/README.md

 the linking and converting.

-Strictly speaking you'll only need **crt0.o** and **link.ld**, that will get you started and will call your application's "main()", but to get libc functions like memcmp, strcpy, malloc or fopen, you'll have to link with **libuefi.a**.
+Strictly speaking you'll only need **crt0.o** and **link.ld**, that will get you started and will call your application's "main()", but to get libc functions like memcmp, strcpy, malloc or fopen, you'll have to link with **libuefi.a** too.

 For now this only works with gcc, because Clang is configured in a way to directly create PE files, so it cannot create nor link with static ELF .a files.